 The new archive joins existing archival materials relating to The President’s Council on Bioethics (2001-2009), The National Bioethics Advisory Commission (1996-2001), The President’s Commission for the Study of Ethical Problems in Medicine and in Biomedical and Behavioral Research (1978-1983), and others.
 Hakkarinen explains that the Library’s uniquely comprehensive coverage of successive government committees and commissions makes it easier for researchers to connect the dots between what would otherwise be fairly disconnected educational outreach efforts under different administrations.

-As of January 15, 2017, the Commission website will no longer be updated, but the complete work of the Commission, including all reports, materials, meeting transcripts, Ethically Sound podcast series, study guides, and educational materials will be fully available in archive form.
+As of January 15, 2017, the Commission website will no longer be updated, but the complete work of the Commission, including all reports, materials, meeting transcripts, the Ethically Sound podcast series, study guides, and educational materials will be fully available in archive form.